 cassandraCount, that delegates the work of counting to ScyllaDB.
 Similarly, we have the where method, that allows you to specify a CQL predicate to be appended to the query:

 where method compared to applying a

 filter transformation on an RDD can be drastic.
-In the case of the filter transformation, the Spark executors must read the entire table from Scylla, whereas when using
+In the case of the filter transformation, the Spark executors must read the entire table from ScyllaDB, whereas when using

 where, only the matching data will be read.
 Compare the two queries that’ll be generated: